Casto Innocenzio Ansaldi

-Biography
+Early life and education

 In 1726 Ansaldi entered the Dominican Order at Parma, where he pursued his preparatory studies.
 In 1733 he was a student of the College of St. Thomas in Rome, the future Pontifical University of Saint Thomas Aquinas, Angelicum where he attached himself to Giuseppe Agostino Cardinal Orsi.

+Career

 In 1735 he taught philosophy at Santa Caterina in Naples, and the following year received the chair of metaphysics at the University of Naples.
 However, in 1737 he was forced to resign after receiving orders from his superiors to move to Bologna.
 He seems to have disobeyed the order and gone into hiding for some time to avoid the consequences.
 The King of Naples created a chair of theology for him in 1737, which he retained until 1745.
 In that year he was appointed first teacher of theology at the Dominican convent in Brescia.
 Thereafter, to 1770, he taught at Ferrara and then at Turin.
 In the latter city he held the chair in theology for twenty years with great success and repute.
 He was averse to the scholastic method and therefore had serious trouble with the authorities of the Order, which was finally smoothed over by Angelo Maria Cardinal Quirini and Pope Benedict XIV.